-Researchers have found that the symptoms of post cortical atrophy (PCA) are caused by changes in the brain cells that process visual information from our eyes.
+The symptoms of PCA are caused by changes in the brain cells that process visual information from our eyes.

-In PCA, it is not clear why the disease affects the visual region at the back of our brain rather than the areas affected by typical Alzheimer’s disease, like memory.
+In PCA caused by Alzheimer’s disease, it is not clear why the disease affects this part of the brain more so than the areas affected by typical Alzheimer’s, which generally are involved in memory.

 What is posterior cortical atrophy?